ratatui/ratatui-website/src/concepts/the-elm-architecture.md

 # Using The Elm Architecture (TEA) with `ratatui`

-When building terminal user interfaces (TUI) with Rust, it's essential to have a solid structure for organizing your application.
+When building terminal user interfaces (TUI) with `ratatui`, it's helpful to have a solid structure for organizing your application.
 One proven architecture comes from the Elm language, known simply as The Elm Architecture (TEA).

 In this post, we'll explore how to apply The Elm Architecture to `ratatui` TUI apps.